 Problems With Big Dams

-By the end of the 20th century, the dam industry had choked more than half of the earth's major rivers with some 50,000 large dams.
+By 2015, the dam industry had choked more than half of the Earth's major rivers with some 57,000 large dams.
 The consequences of this massive engineering program have been devastating.
 The world's large dams have wiped out species; flooded huge areas of wetlands, forests and farmlands; and displaced tens of millions of people.

 Courtesy of James Syvitski at Colorado University, who produced the video with Bob Stallard of the USGS and Albert Kettner at CSDMS.
 Data from Alex de Sherbinin (CIESIN, University of Colorado), and Bernhard Lehner (Department of Geography, McGill University).